Stimulus check: Why your "plus-up" payment might not be as big as you expect

 If that happens, the IRS said it will send a letter or notice explaining any change — but it also warned that such a glitch could lead to a "slight delay in processing the return."

-Two of the potential pitfalls are tied to dependents, according to the IRS.
-All three stimulus checks provided payments for children who were claimed as dependents on their parents' taxes, but they also had different payment amounts and eligibility rules.
-For instance, the first check provided $500 per eligible dependent, the second one $600 per child and the third handed out $1,400 per child.
+Two potential pitfalls are tied to dependents, and the differing payment amounts and eligibility rules that applied to each round of stimulus, according to the IRS.
+For instance, the first round of stimulus checks provided $500 per eligible dependent, the second one $600 and the third handed out $1,400 per child.

-But the first two checks included an age cutoff for children, excluding any teen dependent over the age of 17.
+In addition, the first two checks included an age cutoff for eligible dependents, excluding from payment teen dependents over the age of 17.
 The third check provided $1,400 for each dependent, regardless of age.

 The second shortfall could happen if a child was claimed as a dependent on another person's 2020 tax return.
 This could happen in the case of divorced or divorcing parents, for example.
 The person who claims the child as a dependent on their tax return should receive the stimulus check.
 But some divorced parents alternate years when they claim their children as dependents, which can complicate the issue.
 Only the parent who claimed the child on their 2020 taxes should get the adjustment from the Recovery Rebate Credit, according to the tax website 1040.com.